ivanbrennan/ivanbrennan.github.io/source/_posts/2016-12-20-debugging-etags.markdown

   rm tmp.TAGS
 done
 ```
 I'll break this down a bit.

-First we run `git ls-files` in a sub-shell to generate the list of files we'll be iterating over:
+First, we run `git ls-files` in a sub-shell to generate a list of files to loop through.

 	for f in $(git ls-files)

-On each iteration, we run a few commands to generate performance stats and append their output to a log file named `etagging.log`.
+For each file, we run some commands (`echo`, `time`, `ctags`, `ls`) and redirect their output to a log file.
 This could be done like,

 	run a command >> etagging.log
 	run another command >> etagging.log
 	run one more command >> etagging.log

-but by using a sub-shell, we can do the same with a single `>>` indirection operator.
+but using a sub-shell lets us capture it all in one go:

 	( run a command
 	  run another command
 	  run one more command ) >> etagging.log

+### Time and redirection

-I'm using the `time` command to record the time spent processing each file, and this introduces some extra complexity.
-For one, I only want the real (perceived) time, and because I'm using the shell's `time` built-in, I need to set the `TIMEFORMAT` shell variable to acheive this.
+Using the `time` [builtin](https://en.wikipedia.org/wiki/Shell_builtin) to benchmark tags creation introduces a little more complexity.
+We only want the real (perceived) time, so we need to set the `TIMEFORMAT` shell variable accordingly.

-Furthermore, `time` prints its results to stderr rather than stdout.
-If I simply used `>>` as above, the time stats would print to my terminal rather than to the logfile.
-To redirect stderr to the log file as well, the form changes to:
+Since `time` broadcasts its results through stderr rather than stdout, we can't rely on just `>>`, which redirects stdout, or our time data would print to screen rather than being recorded.
+So once we've redirected stdout to the log-file, we need to redirect stderr there as well.

 	( run a command
 	  run another command
 	  run one more command ) >> etagging.log 2>&1

-You could read this as, "Run these commands in a sub-shell, send the sub-shell's standard output data to a log file, and send the standard error data to the same location you're sending the standard output."
+You could read this as,
+> run commands in a sub-shell, send the sub-shell's standard output to the log-file, and send its standard error data to the same location you're sending the standard output (i.e. the log-file)

+The digits in `2>&1` are [file descriptors](https://en.wikipedia.org/wiki/File_descriptor), indicating stderr (`2`) and stdout (`1`).
+A running process has 3 standard I/O streams through which to communicate.
+As a source of input, it has stdin (`0`); when it's ready to broadcast some output, it _generally_ sends that to stdout (`1`), but _some_ output is semantically different (e.g. error messages), and it's useful to have a separate stream for such data.
+This is where stderr (`2`) comes in.
-The `2` and `1` above are "file-descriptors" that indicate stderr and stdout, respectively.
-Think of a file-descriptor as a numeric identifier associated with a particular stream of data.
-If you're familiar with pointers in C, you could think of `&1` as the location of stdout.
-Thus, `2>&1` says to redirect stderr to the same place that stdout is headed.

-The order of the redirection commands is important.
+If you're familiar with pointers in C, you could think of `&1` as the location of stdout, so `2>&1` says to redirect stderr to the same place that stdout is headed.
+The order of redirection operations is significant.
 If we'd written,

 	( run some commands ) 2>&1 >> etagging.log

-then stderr would redirected to the same location as stdout (`2>&1`) *before* we'd changed stdout to point to the log file.
-It would be like saying, "Hey stderr, see the river stdout is headed towards?
+we'd be directing stderr to the same location as stdout and then directing stdout elsewhere.
+It would be like saying,
+> Hey stderr, ask stdout where it's currently headed.
 Go there.

-Hey stdout, change direction, go the that hilltop."
+> Hey stdout, change of plans: I want you to go to this log-file.

-After the time stats have been generated, we want to include the size of the source file as well as of the generated tags file:
+### Space and a little awk

+We also want to record the size of the source-file and the size of the tags-file.
+We use `awk` to extract these sizes (in bytes) from the 5th field of long-format `ls` file-listings:

 	( ls -l $f
 	  ls -l tmp.TAGS ) | awk '{ print $5 }'

-This produces long-format file-listings, and we pipe the results to `awk` to extract the 5th field from each line, which happens to the number of bytes in the file.
+## Sorting the results

-Once the script has run to completion, I'd like to sort the results by time and tag-size.
+Once I had the profiling data, I wanted to sort it by time and tag-size to see which files were causing the big slowdown and eating up my diskspace.
 The `sort` command expects newline-separated records with whitespace-separated fields.
-We can use `awk` to translate our results to the horizontal format `sort` expects.
+I used `awk` to translate the results to the horizontal format `sort` expects.

 	awk 'BEGIN { RS=""; FS="\n" } { print $1, $2, $3, $4 }' etagging.log

-We're using a `BEGIN` block to set up awk's `RS` (record-separator) and `FS` (field-separator) variables, allowing it to correctly identify each record.
-The next block defines the actions we want to take on each record, namely to print each of its fields on a single line.
-We can pipe this into `sort` and generate stats sorted by time:
+The `BEGIN` block to sets up awk's `RS` (record-separator) and `FS` (field-separator) variables, allowing it to correctly identify each record.
+The next block defines the actions to take on each record.
+In this case I just want to print each of its fields on a single line.
+Piping this into `sort` generates results sorted by time:

 	awk 'BEGIN { RS=""; FS="\n" } { print $1, $2, $3, $4 }' etagging.log | sort -nrk2 > etagging-time

-Here we're telling `sort` to sort numerically, in reverse order, treating the 2nd field (time) as the sort-key.
-We can do the same for tag file size, the 4th field:
+Here I'm telling `sort` to sort numerically, in reverse order, treating the 2nd field as the sort-key.
+I did the same for tag file size, the 4th field:

 	awk 'BEGIN { RS=""; FS="\n" } { print $1, $2, $3, $4 }' etagging.log | sort -nrk4 > etagging-size

+## Identifying the Culprit

-Finally, we can take a look at what floated to the top.
+Here's what floated to the top:

 	$ head -n 3 etagging-time
-	app/models/taxi_edit.json 108.024 273517 8084569921
+	app/models/something_big.json 108.024 273517 8084569921
 	vendor/assets/stylesheets/bootstrap/bootstrap.min.css 2.159 118153 288792277
 	app/models/appointment.rb 0.252 10096 2481

 	$ head -n 3 etagging-size
-	app/models/taxi_edit.json 108.024 273517 8084569921
+	app/models/something_big.json 108.024 273517 8084569921
 	vendor/assets/stylesheets/bootstrap/bootstrap.min.css 2.159 118153 288792277
 	vendor/assets/stylesheets/intlTelInput.css 0.051 18194 5464144

-As you can see, the top two offenders, both by time and by size, are a large json file and a minified bootstrap stylesheet, neither of which I have much interest in tagging.
-This shed some light on the performance disparity between universal-ctags and other tagging libraries, as universal-ctags recently added json support, so it was the only implementation tagging json at all.
+The two top offenders, by both time and by size, were a large JSON file and a minified bootstrap stylesheet, neither of which I had much interest in tagging.
+The JSON file outshadowed everything else by miles, and that shed some light on the performance disparity between universal-ctags and the other tagging libraries: only universal-ctags had JSON support, so it was the only one tagging JSON at all.

-A quick fix is to add json to the languages I exclude from tagging, but it begged the question, why didn't it have the same problem when run without the `-e` flag?
-Turns out the issue was extremely long lines in the source files.
-The tags file includes a source line reference, and it truncates these references when outputting *c*tags, but not when outputting *e*tags.
+A quick fix was to add JSON to the languages I exclude from tagging, but it begged the question, why didn't *c*tags exhibit the same problem as *e*tags?

-I reported the issue to the universal-ctags project (they were, in fact, very helpful during the debugging process as well).
+The hint was hiding in that _minified_ stylesheet.
+The JSON file and the stylesheet had extremely long lines.
+Both ctags and etags include source line references, and these references get truncated to a reasonable length when generating *c*tags, but not when generating *e*tags.

+### Conclusion

+I'd like to thank the team at universal-ctags for help debugging this and tracking down the root of the problem.
+They were quick to respond, incredibly helpful, and are looking into how to resolve the underlying issue.
+In the meantime, I've adjusted my command for generating *e*tags.

+	git ls-files | ctags -L - -e -o ".git/etags" --tag-relative=yes --languages=-javascript,sql,json,css